 The Illinois State Lottery was authorized in 1974.
-It gets revenues from ticket sales for games; agent fees; and interest on funds held.
+It gets revenues from ticket sales; agent fees; and interest on funds held.
 After the Lottery pays prizes, agent commissions, and administrative costs, net receipts go to the Common School Fund.
 Administered by Department of Revenue.
-(20 ILCS 1605/1 ff.)
+(20 ILCS 1605/l ff.)